-Fundamentals of Human Anatomy & Physiology I BIO 220 - Dr. Adams Summer 2024
+Fundamentals of Human Anatomy & Physiology I BIO 220 - Dr. Adams Summer 2025

-- 8.4A Describe the structure and movements of the TMJ. - 8.4B Compare and contrast the ball-and-socket joints of the shoulder and hip. - 8.4C Compare and contrast the hinge joints of the elbow, knee, and ankle. - 8.4D Describe the ligaments that support the complex ellipsoid joint of the knee. - 8.4E Explain the structure and functions of the arches of the foot. - 8.4F Discuss the common disorders that affect these major joints.
+8.4B Compare and contrast the ball-and-socket joints of the shoulder and hip.

+8.4C Compare and contrast the hinge joints of the elbow, knee, and ankle.

+8.4D Describe the ligaments that support the complex ellipsoid joint of the knee.

+8.4E Explain the structure and functions of the arches of the foot.

+8.4F Discuss the common disorders that affect these major joints.